-WiscVPN (Virtual Private Network) software allows eligible users to access these restricted resources even though they are using a commercial ISP.
+WiscVPN (Virtual Private Network) software allows eligible users to access University resources even when they are using a commercial ISP.
 It accomplishes this by establishing an encrypted tunnel between a home/remote PC and the campus network.
 All campus-bound traffic is routed through the tunnel with a campus IP address, making that traffic appear to be originating from on-campus.

 - Since wireless networks are notoriously insecure, using VPN can give you another layer of security and protection, particularly when you’re sending sensitive information.